The Skeptics' Guide to the Universe: Sponsors and membership

 On July 30, 2013, Steven Novella announced that the SGU would begin offering membership and airing sponsors.
 Novella went on to say that the money raised would go into funding skeptical activities, including but not limited to, development of skeptical educational content and web-series such as "Occ The Skeptical Caveman".
 The addition of sponsors is not permanent, according to Novella, they shall be removed "if 4% of listeners support the SGU through membership at an average of the $8 per month level."

 Though membership has begun, the SGU continues to publish a free weekly sponsored podcast.
 Membership entitles one to an ad-free version of The SGU, extra content, and discounts to NECSS (The Northeast Conference on Science and Skepticism).
 Membership range from $4/month to $200/month.

 Additional financial support from listeners is provided through Patreon.
 The SGU has established several goals after achieving a certain number of financial supporters.
 A major benchmark was reached in 2018 with 3,000 Patreon supporters that sustained enough predictable income for a full-time employee.
 Other benchmarks include a 12-hour and 24-hour live show after reaching 4,000 and 5,500 supporters, respectively.
 These live shows may be located on the most complete and accurate reproduction of the Starship Enterprise Star Trek: The Original Series set, which was built by James Cawley and can be seen on the SGU Patreon page introduction video.

+As of early 2026, the show is supported by over 7,700 members.
+This funding has facilitated large-scale projects, including studio upgrades and live touring events such as the "SGU Extravaganza."

+Books

-The Skeptics' Guide to the Universe book
+The Skeptics' Guide to the Universe (2018)

 The Skeptics' Guide to the Universe: How to Know What's Really Real in a World Increasingly Full of Fake is a 2018 book written by Steven Novella and co-authored by the other current co-hosts of The Skeptics' Guide to the Universe podcast—Bob Novella, Cara Santa Maria, Jay Novella, and Evan Bernstein.
 It also contains posthumous material from former co-host Perry DeAngelis.
 The book is meant to be an all-encompassing guide to skeptical thinking.
 In an interview with The European Skeptics Podcast, Jay Novella describes their approach to writing the book from the "point of view of an alien species observing the earth from a skeptical perspective using critical thinking," reminiscent of the podcast's namesake The Hitchhiker's Guide to the Galaxy by Douglas Adams.